 Collaborative Practice provides you and your spouse or partner with the support and guidance of your own lawyers without going to court.
 Additionally, Collaborative Practice allows you the benefit of divorce coaches, child and financial specialists all working together with you on your team.
 In Collaborative Practice, each person, including professionals, commits to:

 - Negotiate a mutually acceptable resolution without having courts decide issues.

 - Create shared solutions acknowledging the highest priorities of all.

 (from: International Academy of Collaborative Professionals website)

 What to do in the case of an emergency:

-In case of an emergency, call 911, proceed to your nearest hospital emergency room, or call St. Vincent Stress Center at (317) 338-4800.
+In case of an emergency, call 911, or proceed to your nearest hospital emergency room.
 Also, to reach the National Suicide Prevention Lifeline, which provides 24/7 free and confidential support for people in distress, and crisis resources for you or your loved ones, call 1-800-273-TALK (8255).